andycockers/hcloud-actions-runner/README.md

 ## Required inputs

 token/github-token = A GitHub PAT (Personal Access Token).
 This should be an Action secret.
 hcloud_token = A Hetzner Cloud API token.
 This should be an Action secret.

-type = The label keypair of the Hetzner snapshot, i.e. type=github_hcloud_runner

-server_type = The specification of server to launch
+type = The label keypair of the Hetzner snapshot, i.e. type=github_hcloud_runner server_type = The specification of server to launch
 location = The Hetzner Cloud datacentre
 network_id = The network to attach to

+## Running as a different user

+The runner is configured to run as a non-root user, user "ubuntu" in folder /home/ubuntu/actions-runner
+To ovveride this, you will need to build a base image with a different user and different base folder.
+Then, add the following start inputs:

+runner-home = The folder where the runner is configured runner-user = The non-root user.